|Guide||♦||13 Triplogs||0 Topics|

 I'll save the high perk readers undo agony; move on this isn't for you.

-Overview: This is an off-trail out-n-back hike through the tail end of Cottonwood Creek.
-Area covered is from just over a half mile south of Cottonwood Camp to Saguaro Lake/Salt River.
-This description starts about a half mile down from the posted trailhead right before the road turns to true 4WD.
+This is an off-trail out-n-back hike through the tail end of Cottonwood Creek.
+The area covered is from just over half-mile south of Cottonwood Camp to Saguaro Lake/Salt River.
+This description starts about a half-mile down from the posted trailhead right before the road turns to true 4WD.
 Add 1 mile to your hike if starting at Cottonwood Camp.

-Hike: The hike is simple, head down stream for 4.6 miles to the river/lake.
+The hike is simple, head downstream for 4.6 miles to the river/lake.
 Note the first few steps in the creek bed.
 It's similar to a gravel road, but it's up to a foot deep in sections.
 The going is sluggish and it's the entire length of this hike.
-On the bright side there's zero bushwhacking involved along the way.
+On the bright side, there's zero bushwhacking involved along the way.

 There wasn't much wildlife noted on my hike during the hottest part of the day.
 Hoped to catch a glimpse of a racer but that never happened.
 The bushes were loaded with bees.
 Several butterflies darted about and I did scare up a large group of quail.

-On route you can't help but notice this is major atv country.
-I only encountered two groups of atvs on the hike, both of which were very friendly.
+On route, you can't help but notice this is major ATV country.
+I only encountered two groups of ATVs on the hike, both of which were very friendly.
 About two miles in the creek bed enters a 1.5 mile stretch of twisted canyon, I call the twist.
 There are some nice spots for lunch or a break.
-On the tail end of the twist are a couple alcoves you might want to explore.
+On the tail end of the twist are a couple of alcoves you might want to explore.

-Past the twist the creek bed widens again and the views become more distant.
-I'm still in disbelief atvs make it through that section, but they do.
+Past the twist, the creek bed widens again and the views become more distant.
+I'm still in disbelief ATVs make it through that section, but they do.
 There wasn't much litter encountered but I did notice several sections of oil or gas spills.
 It's only another mile to the river/lake.
 The water on this outing was a slime bubbling mossy marsh.
-Definitely not something you'd enjoy cooling off in!
+Not something you'd enjoy cooling off in!
 Instead of a swim, climb up the right wall for better views.